 Research summary

-After reviewing multiple research articles to determine whether the automated tracking system Hawk-Eye, or a human lineman was better, a survey was carried out to get an understanding of the Curry College men’s tennis team’s perspective of the Hawk-Eye system and determine whether the electronic system was superior to the human linemen.
+After reviewing multiple research articles to determine whether the automated tracking system, Hawk-Eye, or a human lineman was better, a survey was carried out to get an understanding of the Curry College men’s tennis team’s perspective of the Hawk-Eye system and determine whether the electronic system was superior to the human linemen.
 A multiple question survey was sent out to 10 members of the Curry College men’s tennis team.
 The team consists of players who come from multiple different backgrounds and have a variety of experience when it comes to playing tennis.
 A face-to-face interview was also conducted with the coach of both the Curry College men’s and women’s tennis team to get a third perspective that most other people may not consider.
 Out of the 10 players who received the survey, only four individuals actively participated (40% response rate), and all statistics calculated in this research were based on those four individuals.

 The survey given to the players consisted of seven different questions in total.
 The four players that responded each completed all seven questions in the survey.
 The first question asked if the participants had consented to participate in the survey.
 Of the four individuals participating in this survey, the results showed 100% of the participants giving consent to complete the survey and continuing to the following six questions.
 In the second question, the participants were asked their current year of study at Curry College.
 The results showed that all respondents had been with the team for multiple seasons.
 75% of the participants were found to be in their senior year at Curry College, while 25% of participants were in their junior year.
 None of the players were in their sophomore or freshman year at Curry College.